jezreelbarbosa/NekosiaAPI/README.md

 Check out the [official documentation](https://nekosia.cat/documentation) to learn more.

 ## 📦 Installation
-To install this API, use SPM (swift Package Manager)\
+To install this API, use Swift Package Manager (SPM).\
-In your `Package.swift` file, add this package to the dependencies list, and the package name to your target's dependencies as per the following example
+In your `Package.swift` file, add the package to the dependencies list and include `"NekosiaAPI"` in your target dependencies, as shown below:

 ```swift
 // swift-tools-version: 5.7